 Our Scuola Materna is a bright, beautiful place furnished with Montessori materials for the complete development of the child.
 There is a harmony of light and colour with a refinement of spirit.
-In keeping with Montessori methodology, the children advance through the materials from simple to complex, building on previous accomplishments.
+The children advance through the materials from simple to complex, building on previous accomplishments.
 The exercises encourage orderly thought, independence, and autonomy.
-There is a two to three year age mix in the classroom – ages may range from 3.8 to 6 years.
+There is a three-year age mix in the classroom – ages may range from 2 years 9 months to 6 years.
 This allows the children to learn from each other while working at their own speed.
 Children are free to work together, in groups or alone.

 The Scuola Materna is a loving, stimulating, and nurturing environment enriched with a full range of Montessori materials to explore and learn from.
-The goal of our Scuola Materna classroom is to provide a carefully planned and stimulating environment to help each child develop habits, attitudes and skills necessary for a healthy and fulfilling life in the true spirit of Montessori and Agazzi.
-This is accomplished in an Italian immersion environment that promotes the development of fluency in the Italian language and exposure to the Italian culture.
+The main goal of our Scuola Materna classroom is to provide a carefully planned and stimulating environment to help your child develop the habits, attitudes and skills necessary for a healthy and fulfilling life in the true spirit of Montessori while developing fluency in Italian Language and culture.

 When the Leonardo Da Vinci Academy opened its Scuola Materna in 1991, the first in Canada, Agazzi was the inspiration and driving philosophy.
 Rosa Agazzi influenced the reform of Early Childhood Education in Italy when in 1896, along with her sister, she founded the first Scuola Materna preschool of Mompiano (Brescia).